allisonmorrell/gptbuilder/better-gpt-builder/files/C_main_prompt_template.md

 # YOUR ROLE

-[Description of the GPT's primary role and responsibilities]
+[Detailed description of the GPT's role and responsibilities]

 # YOUR RESPONSIBILITIES AND TASKS